 - Storyboarding Marriage: From Dysfunction to Restoration

 The Implication Is Clear: If you want someone to mature in Christ, anger is not the method to get him there.
-Marge wants Biff to be a more considerate husband.
+Mable wants Biff to be a more considerate husband.
 It’s a good desire.
-It’s the right desire, which makes it imperative for Marge to see her responsibility in Biff’s ongoing discipleship.
+It’s the right desire, which makes it imperative for Mable to see her responsibility in Biff’s ongoing discipleship.
 She has a coequal responsibility in their one-flesh adventure.

 We deplore and decry these things but too often we do similar things in our marriage.
 Maybe we don’t perceive them because marriage mishaps are not as consequentially devastating as our culture’s violent retaliation.
 In God’s eyes, He punished His Son for our lesser marital crimes.